 Who doesn’t love a good reading nook?
 This one has modern industrial vibes with a splash of mid-century color.
 You could recreate this look on any bench in your house by adding some fun pillows.

 Mid-Century Modern Bench

 This bench caught my eye because it looks like one I’ve been thinking about buying for a while now.
-The clean lines and tapered legs are perfect for a modern house.
-You could even add some of the throw pillows seen above and you’d have your reading nook.
+The clean lines and tapered legs are perfect for a mid-century house.
+You could even find a modern bench and add some of the throw pillows seen above to create your cozy reading nook.

 A few years ago it was hard to find an affordable, modern planter.
 I looked.
 There’s never been a shortage of the $100+ modern planters, and they’re gorgeous, but when you’re a plant addict you need to be able to buy a lot of flower pots without going broke.

 I’m pretty sure I’ve tracked down this exact Street of Dreams planter.
 They come in different colors and sizes, and you can probably buy a few of these and still pay your bills.

 The different cubby sizes in this industrial bookcase would make it fun to style.
 Here is a similar bookcase option.
 Fill it up with all of your favorite things, or match the original look by adding a glass terrarium and a ceramic vase.

 This pendant light knows how to command a room, even a large Street of Dreams open kitchen.
 You could buy this exact rattan pendant light here.
 It costs more than my first car.

 Alternatively, you could find a lookalike to create the same ambience with a different shape.
 Here are some options in wicker, bamboo and rattan:

 I love this bedroom because it’s not too Street of Dreams-y.
 It is minimalist, approachable and pro-owl.